WindowsCE/NETStandard.WindowsCE/README.md

 }
 ```

-## How not Supported API are marked
+## How not supported API are marked

 The API that is not supported on Microsoft Windows CE platform throw `PlatformNotSupportedException` exception when called
 and are marked as deprecated using `ObsoleteAttribute` attribute.